Updated: Mar 28

 Building a swimming pool is a great way to add value to your home.
 Having the best team to assist you with the design, structural engineering and construction, can make the whole process a wonderful experience.

 In Australia, in-ground swimming pools are most commonly constructed from reinforced concrete or fibreglass.
 Each material has its advantages and disadvantages.
 Choosing between them becomes a question of picking the best construction method for your budget and particular site requirements.
-In this article, we will share some of our knowledge from our experience with concrete swimming pools and their structural engineering aspects, pool design considerations, construction requirements with recent projects across Adelaide, Hobart, Melbourne, Perth and Sydney.
+In this article, we share some of our knowledge from our experience with concrete swimming pools and their structural engineering aspects, pool design considerations, construction requirements with recent projects across Adelaide, Brisbane, Melbourne, Perth and Sydney.

 WHAT ARE SOME OF THE STRUCTURAL ENGINEERING DESIGN CONSIDERATIONS OF CONCRETE SWIMMING POOLS?

 The structural engineering design process will consider a range of factors to ensure that the soil conditions and the applied loading on the swimming pool structure can withstand the expected worst case scenario.
-The majority of the concrete swimming pools will be constructed using “shotcrete” which is essentially a mortar sprayed using a pneumatic pumping system.
+The majority of concrete swimming pools will be constructed using “shotcrete” which is essentially a mortar sprayed using a pneumatic pumping system.

 Swimming pools may be subjected to a combination of critical loading combinations similar to retaining walls such as overturning, sliding and various scenarios of surcharge loading.
 The structural engineering design process for a swimming pool needs to ensure that the pool shell is able to withstand soil pressure when the swimming pool is empty, hydrostatic pressure and other site specific loading combinations.
 In areas with a high water table, the possibility of uplift (or flotation) needs to be addressed for in-ground swimming pools as the effect of hydraulic pressure when the swimming pools is empty can cause damage to the pool structure.
 In some cases, residential subdivisions can adversely affect an existing swimming in close proximity to a property boundary.
 The additional loading from construction equipment and vehicular surcharge pose a significant risk that could lead to structural failure in an existing swimming pool.